A gift for you - my family's secret Hungarian Christmas Recipes

 Therefore I thought it would be great if you could share the recipes of your Christmas menu and write couple of words about your national Christmas traditions.

+What you should do is very easy.
+Just fill in the forms below and by doing this you are building your own webpage in my site; moreover you can also upload your pictures.
+So if you have a great recipe, story or funny picture which is related to Christmas dinner preparation, don't hesitate to take this opportunity and share it with others.
 I know what you are thinking right now.
 "Well, this is great, I have lot of things what I could share, but I'm not a writer and I don't know how to make a web page."

+Forget this; you don't need to be a writer!
 What are you doing when you write an email to your friend?
 You just simply share your thoughts via your keyboard.
 So, do the same here and that's all!

 And you don't even need to know anything about web page building.
 What you have to do is the same what I told you above: write down what is in your mind and the system does the rest.
+And you will have your own page on the web, which can be seen by others around the world.
+Isn't it great?
+I think it is!

 So, let's get started here: